dbgflo/WinDbg/README.md

 dq rsp
 ```

 The `lm` command lists loaded modules and their memory ranges, helping identify the component responsible for execution.
 Commands such as `db`, `dd`, `dq`, and `dps` display memory using different formats, allowing raw bytes, integers, pointers, or symbols to be interpreted correctly.
-Heap extension commands expose allocation statistics and detect corruption patterns that indicate overwritten metadata or invalid deallocation.
+Heap extension commands expose allocation statistics and detect corruption patterns that indicate overwritten metadata or invalid deallocation

 Kernel debugging extends these techniques to operating system objects, including processes, threads, device objects, and synchronization primitives.
 Comparing memory before and after critical operations makes it easier to identify buffer overruns, use-after-free conditions, race conditions, and invalid pointer access.
-Careful interpretation of execution context together with memory contents enables accurate root-cause analysis even when failures occur long before the dump file is generated.
+Careful interpretation of execution context together with memory contents enables accurate root-cause analysis even when failures occur long before the dump file is generated